march 11th 2026

 Then the low, wide stretcher was rolled into the operating room, and the sliding door blocked Sandra and the medicos from view.

-When they wheeled Sandra back in, Jeri practically jumped out of her seat in the waiting room.
+When they wheeled Sandra back in six and a half hours later, Jeri practically jumped out of her seat in the waiting room.
 Dr. Ashwin approached; as soon as she saw his gentle smile, the bulk of her anxiety evaporated in an instant.

 "The procedure went great," he assured her in a low voice.
 "She probably won't wake up for an hour or so, and even then she'll be groggy.
 We'll keep her here overnight, maybe one extra day, just to make sure the swelling from the surgery goes down.
 In the meantime, you can page one of the nurses if you need anything."
 He yawned, glancing at his wristwatch.
 "Now, I'll try to catch a few winks myself."